Treatment for Pediatric Endocrine Disorders

 Puberty normally takes from four to five years in both sexes, but often occurs earlier for girls than boys.
 Problems arise through "mistiming" of puberty, which is either early (precocious) or delayed.
 NYM offers a range of treatments which can be discussed with physicians.

 The very great majority of children who are overweight have no underlying disease process.
 However, there are some unusual diseases in childhood associated with increased weight, including:

 Simple tests indicate these conditions.
-In most cases, the combination of diet and exercise is they best way to manage childhood obesity, but prescribing hormones is an option.
-Learn more about our Weight Management Program.
+In most cases, the combination of diet and exercise is the best way to manage childhood obesity, but prescribing hormones is an option.
+Learn more about our weight management program for children.

 For more information, call 718.246.8600.